The survey closes at 23.59 on 4th April 2025

 As a critic of much (though not all) of past and present government education policy he is a frequent contributor to the national press (in particular to the Guardian, the Observer, the Independent, the New Statesman, the Times Educational Supplement and Schools Week).
 He treasures the epithet “an old-fashioned HMI” bestowed on him by a former chief inspector of schools who meant it as a damning criticism!

-Participation in the survey was voluntary and anonymous.
+Participation in the survey is voluntary and anonymous.

-As the survey was anonymous, we were not able to remove responses once submitted it.
+As the survey was anonymous, we were not able to remove responses once submitted it but we did redact any names that were referenced in the comment boxes.

-The information you provided in this survey will only be used for consultation and research to help better understand how well Ofsted is working and how it might improve.
+The information provided in these surveys will only be used for consultation and research to help better understand how well Ofsted is working and how it might improve.
+If you have any questions please contact Dave Smith at dave-smith55@hotmail.co.uk